Ash066/uncle-vesemirs-kitchen/README.md

 * recipes.html validated by [MarkUpValidationService](https://validator.w3.org/)
 * resister.html validated by [MarkUpValidationService](https://validator.w3.org/)

 ## Deployment

 This project was deployed to Heroku by connecting the repository with an app on Heroku.
 This is a simple process which is best explained with visual aids.
-Please visit the official Heroku documentation [here](https://devcenter.heroku.com/articles/github-integration) for an indepth set by step instruction on how to do this, visual aids included.
+Please visit the official Heroku documentation [here](https://devcenter.heroku.com/articles/github-integration) for an indepth step by step instruction on how to do this, visual aids included.

 ## Cloning
 Cloning process adapted from official [Github](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository) documentation.